HenrikVarmer/aruleRec/README.md

 To do :pencil:
 * Seamlessly suport multiple input formats (transaction data, tidy data, binary incidence matrix, etc.)
 * Build API
-* Add option to "return all" or keep default: only customers with recommendations
+* Add option to "keep all" or (default): keep only customers with recommendations